 He died of a heart attack.
 It was sudden, and yet, we shouldn't have been surprised because we had all warned him endlessly about his eating and smoking habits.
 But those were only words.
 And his response to our admonishments was, "I don't care if I die young."
 When he did die young my anger was as powerful as my grief.
 I couldn't separate them.

 Anger at my suddenly deceased brother was a new and different kind of pain for me.
 I had been angry at him often while he was alive.
-He wasn't a good family member, he was often inconsiderate, and he was capable of dishonesty.
+He could be inconsiderate.
+He could be dishonest.
 But after his death I felt ridiculous for feeling angry.
 And I also knew that my anger was preventing me from experiencing the mourning I needed to.
 I needed simply to grieve.

-The second thing I realized, was that he was the person who encouraged me the most when I was learning to bake bread.
+The second thing I realized, was that he was the person who encouraged me the most when I was learning to bake bread in my late teens.
 Of course, his so-called "support" was entirely selfish.
 He just loved to eat.

 I remembered all those hours in our kitchen in Brooklyn as I kneaded (and he refused to help) and waited and hoped for the best.
 When I forgot to add the yeast, and the "bread" was a huge dense cracker, he ate it.
 When I made "whole wheat" bread but absent-mindedly used white flour, he ate it.
 I never had to throw away a loaf.
 I was seventeen, Michael was nineteen.
 I can still remember our old address, our old phone number, and the twenty-three steps we had to climb to get to our second floor apartment.

-At every Hanukkah party since then, we have our Memorial Raffle in honor of Michael.
-And, in a strange and wonderful way, it makes the numbers right again.
+At every Hanukkah party since then we have our Michael Levine Memorial Raffle.
+And when I hand the winner “Michael’s” challah, in a strange and wonderful way, it makes the numbers right again.